 The California Motorcyclist Safety Program Motorcyclist Training Course (CMSP MTC) is designed to help you become a safer rider and successful completion will earn you the DL389, which may waive the riding skills test at the California DMV.
 The course is based on the most current research in rider safety and utilizes modern training methods.

 The CMSP MTC costs $425 if you are age 21 or older, and $395 if you are age 20 or younger for whom the course is a requirement to get the motorcycle permit.

 Successful completion will earn you a DMV waiver for your on-motorcycle test, which is challenging and not accompanied by any teaching or coaching.
 (Note that you will still be responsible for paying the DMV’s standard licensing fees).
 Your graduation card may also provide discounts with your insurance company.
 Be sure to call around and check for best rates.

-We partner with Simi Institute for Carreers and Education (SICE) to deliver this course.
+We partner with Simi Institute for Careers and Education (SICE) to deliver this course.
 They are located at 1880 Blackstock Avenue in Simi Valley.
 We are currently running a hybrid schedule, so our first classroom session will be done on Zoom.
-The second classroom segment is now in-person in room 702B.
+The second classroom segment is in-person in room 702B.
 The State is very serious about our use of Zoom, so please note these requirements: